dmis-lab/BioLAMA/README.md

 #### * The dataset for the BioLAMA probe is available at [data.tar.gz](https://drive.google.com/file/d/1pGISF2JI0dYx5Gmhb_PyuXj6FeorbeaX/view?usp=sharing)<br>

-## Demo
+## Getting Started
-We provide the CLI demo for manual prompts.
+After the [installation](#installation), you can easily try BioLAMA with manual prompts.
 When a subject is "flu" and you want to probe its symptoms from an LM, the input should be like "Flu has symptom such as \[Y\].".
 Before running the demo, please install resources following [Installation](#installation).

 ```
 #MODEL=bert-base-cased